 And what’s even more amazing is that these projects are simple enough for almost anyone to do.
 It means it could be a great learning project for school-aged children as well!
 So, whether you’re a beginner or a seasoned gardener, there’s always something new and inspiring to try.

-Here are 16 DIY fairy garden plans you can make today to help you get started.
+Here are our favorite DIY fairy garden plans you can make today to help you get started.